Aura-healthcare/Aura_gitbook/Aura Gateway.md

 ## Functionnalities

-The Aura Gateway is a platform dedicated to management of Aura Devices and safe/reliable communication with Aura server or mobile app.
+The Aura Gateway is a platform dedicated to management of the communication between each Aura Device and the Aura Server in safe/reliable/secured manner.
+This Gateway allows :

+* To be configured as previously explained ;
+* To manage reliable BLE connections with all the registered Aura Devices \(including link loss management\) ;
+* To manage reliable multi-support communication with the Aura Server ;
+* To conserv
+* To be robust to power failure.

 ## Architecture

 ## Source Code

 The Aura mobile app source code is open source, distributed under GPL license and available on **Github**.